corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/members/key-pairs.md

 {{< note >}}
 This step is only necessary when setting up a new cluster.
-When using cluster-level TLS, it is only necessary to do this once per cluster.
+It is only required once per cluster, allowing you to re-use the same TLS key and certificate for the whole cluster.
 {{< /note >}}

 You must perform the same steps as those for setting up the MGM to enable peer-to-peer communication for the locally hosted identities.